AnyBlok/AnyBlok/anyblok/bloks/anyblok_core/README.rst

 .. warning::

-    If the key does not existing then an ExceptionParamter will raise
+    If the key does not existing then an ExceptionParameter will raise

 Check the key exist::